validmind/validmind-library/notebooks/README.md

 - [Get started](https://docs.validmind.ai/get-started/get-started.html) — The basics, including key concepts, and how our products work
 - [Get started with the ValidMind Library](https://docs.validmind.ai/developer/get-started-validmind-library.html) —  The path for developers, more code samples, and our developer reference

+## Contributing code samples

+Want to create some code samples for ValidMind?
+Our [End-to-end notebook template generation](templates/e2e-notebook.ipynb) notebook will generate a new file with all the bits and pieces of a standard ValidMind notebook to get you started.